robmcmullen/omnivore/README.rst

 concept of major modes -- different views are presented to the user depending on the type of data being edited.

 It is a rewrite of peppy (my previous editor framework), but now it's based on the Enthought Tasks framework instead of my old custom framework.
 (Note that even though Enthought has moved mostly toward Qt as the supported GUI toolkit, I have forked Enthought's code and extended it with better wxPython support.
-Only wxPython is supported as a GUI backend for Omnivore).
+Only wxPython is supported as a GUI backend for Omnivore.
+I have attempted to submit patches back to Enthough but they have not been interested in further wx support).
 The architectural goal is to provide a system with low coupling in order to reduce the work required to extend the editor with new major modes, minor modes, and sidebars.

 Why a rewrite of the original peppy_ editor?